1. Statement

 The College celebrates students’ successes, rewards their efforts and offers guidance and support to overcome difficulties they may experience.
 Ultimately, this encourages students to take responsibility for their own behaviour, their own success and the consequences that result from their choices.
 As part of the community, therefore, the College expects all students to respect and comply with the values and standards set out in this policy.

-Ashbourne has a zero-tolerance approach to sexual harassment and sexual violence, bullying in any form and racist and sexist behaviour and abuse, including where this behaviour takes place online.
-Students are encouraged and supported to report any concerns or experiences, however small they may feel they are, as soon as possible to a trusted member of staff or the Designated Safeguarding Lead so that appropriate and timely action can be taken and support offered.
-For further information refer to the College’s Child Protection and Safeguarding Policy, Peer-on-Peer Abuse Policy and Anti-bullying Policy.
+Ashbourne has a zero-tolerance approach to sexual harassment and sexual violence, bullying in any form and racist and sexist behaviour and abuse, including when this behaviour takes place online.
+Students are encouraged and supported to report any concerns or experiences, however small they may feel they are, as soon as possible to a trusted member of staff and/or the Designated Safeguarding Lead (DSL) so that appropriate and timely action can be taken and support offered.
+For further information please refer to the College’s Child Protection and Safeguarding Policy and Procedures, Child-on-Child/Peer-on-Peer Abuse Policy, e-Safety Policy and Anti-bullying Policy.

-Ashbourne expects all students to be punctual and to maintain an outstanding attendance record (more than 95%).
+Ashbourne expects all students to be punctual and to maintain an attendance record of more than 95%.
 Attendance is continually monitored, as required by law, and students failing to meet these expectations will face sanctions.
-For more detailed information please refer to the Attendance Policy.

 2. Aim

-The aim of this policy is to set out the attitude to learning the College expects, the rewards offered to motivate students and the code of conduct necessary to enable every student to feel safe and confident in their learning environment.
-It also sets out what may constitute breaches of expected behaviour and outlines the procedures in place to manage behaviour improvement and sanctions for misconduct.
+The aim of this policy is to set out the positive attitude to learning the College expects, the rewards offered to motivate students and the code of conduct necessary to enable every student to feel respected and confident in their learning environment.
+It also sets out what may constitute breaches of expected behaviour and outlines the procedures in place to manage improvement of behaviour and sanctions for misconduct.

 3.1 Related College policies